Close

 Passport Requirements

 All travelers must present a passport valid for at least 6 months beyond their intended departure date.
-Your passport should have at least two blank pages for entry stamps.
+Your passport should have at least one blank page for entry stamps.
+You must also present an onward or return ticket, proof of accommodation, and confirmation of ability to maintain yourself financially.

 Who Needs a Visa